 The truth is, Arvyl had lost before his journey even began.
 And the funny thing is, he knew it, whether he realized it or not.
 Arvyl uttered his famous Doom several years before the legions headed east to the Shadowgrim.
 At first, his Doom was a riddle no one understood, but with the benefit of hindsight, and years of scholarly speculation, we know now that it foretold the end of the God-Emperors.
 Arvyl began the chain of events that led to the Pearl Throne toppling when he took his first step east, in the ill-fated campaign forever known as Arvyl’s Folly.

 Sangrithar’s legions may have had the Dark Ones outnumbered.
 We’ll never know for sure, One-Eye’s minions are notoriously difficult to count, but the Dark Ones definitely had home court advantage.
 The legions were far from home without hope of reinforcements.
 Supply lines were stretched thin.
 The disease infested swamps left the legion with a strength-sapping, wasting fever.
-Legionnaires trudged through waist high pools of thick slime and past bogs like quicksand that swallowed whole entire squads.
+Legionnaires trudged through waist high pools of thick slime and past bogs that swallowed whole entire squads like quicksand.
 At every turn, Dark Ones assailed them – orcs, goblins, and trolls, skulfs, scarags and demons not seen since the Elder Days.

 Arvyl came face to face with the Shadow Lord himself.
 Face to face may not be the best way to describe their meeting.
 The Shadow Lord didn’t have a face, or if he did, he kept it hidden under his shadowy cloak.
 All that could be seen of his features was the rough outline of a twisted scowl glinting gold, like a hoodied rapper with a grill.